syne-tune/syne-tune/docs/source/index.rst

   from related optimisation runs.
 Syne Tune provides a number of transfer HPO methods and makes it easy to implement new ones.
 Thanks to `Sigrid <https://github.com/sighellan>`__ for this contribution.
-* New scheduler: :class:`~syne_tune.optimizer.baselines.DyHPO`.
-  This is a recent multi-fidelity method, which can be seen as alternative to `ASHA <tutorials/multifidelity/mf_sync_model.html>`__, `MOBSTER <tutorials/multifidelity/mf_async_model.html#asynchronous-mobster>`__ or `HyperTune <tutorials/multifidelity/mf_async_model.html#hyper-tune>`__.
-  Different to these, decisions on whether to promote paused trials are done based on the surrogate model.
-Our implementation differs from the published work by using a Gaussian process surrogate model, and by a promotion rule which is a hybrid between DyHPO and ASHA.
-* New tutorial: `Progressive ASHA <tutorials/pasha/pasha.html>`__.
-PASHA is a variant of ASHA where the maximum number of resources (e.g., maximum number of training epochs) is not fixed up front, but is adapted.
-This can lead to savings when training on large datasets.
-Thanks to `Ondre <https://github.com/ondrejbohdal>`__ for this contribution.

 .. toctree::
    :name: Getting Started